michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

+#System Definitions position in the system
+All systems should be able to function independently of the System Defintions, meaning one should be able to make use of their full feature-set through an API, perhaps even with an internal DSL ish' syntax.
+This makes it possible to test all parts.

+The System definitions are then used for centrally defining aspects, so they are not repeated over several sub-systems (eg. database, validation & model).
+The centralisation also groups naturally related aspects better, giving a better overview of the system in a vertical, rather than horizontal fashion.

+The system definitions informs the system through factories and configurators, that read the definition and applies the relevant aspects to the given model, form, validator, database class or whatever might be relevant.
+The system definition can also be used to inform derived models, such as models for language and/or version control.

 #System Definition Loading
 - All relevant data should be loaded by external means
 - All directives are parsed in an AST